ldaniels528/broadway-v1/README.md

 environments where many different individual files require processing, while Storm excels at processing streams of data but is not specifically geared toward the processing one-off files.

+### How is Broadway different from Storm

+Storm and Broadway have different design goals.
+Broadway is file-centric, whereas Storm processes streams of data.
+For example, Storm doesn't allow you to say I want to process files B, C and D, but only after I've processed A.

 ## Getting the Code

 Broadway is currently pre-alpha quality software, and although it will currently run simple topologies, there's still